jyaunches/jyaunches.github.io/_posts/2018-11-27-rewrite-versus-refactor.md

 It is unfortunate, but every start-up I’ve encountered and worked with that was more than 3 years old, had some form serious technical challenges impeding their speed.
 They were unable to capitalize on many or most opportunities presented to them.
 This is a recipe for failure.

 ### The golden goose
-It does happen that a start-up has both moved quickly in the early stages and continued to expand its technology through that expansion without resulting in crippling technical debt.
+It does happen that a start-up has both moved quickly in the early stages and continued to expand its technology through that growth without resulting in crippling technical debt.
 It’s rare though.

 ## Go from slow to fast